 Having previously tested the GT350 I wasn’t expecting the Bullitt to be anywhere close.
 I was wrong.
 The Shelby GT350 has 51 more hp and 9 lb-ft in torque.
 Having driven both Mustangs only once, I couldn’t tell the difference in power.
 Of course, there could have been weight difference based on specs to cancel out that 51hp, but it wasn’t enough to make a notable difference.

 Exhaust screams V8

-I accelerate through 2nd gear, also watching the digital rev counter, shift to 3rd, (gear shifts are smooth, fast and satisfying).
+I accelerate through 2nd gear, also watching the digital rev counter, shift to 3rd, (gear shifts are smooth, fast, and satisfying).
 In 3rd I plant the accelerator, turning into a wide long sweeping bend.
-The back wheels skipped a little to the outside before punching traction through the rest of turn.
+The back wheels skipped a little to the outside before punching traction through the rest of the turn.
 Probably thanks to the 3.73 TORSEN® limited-slip rear axle.
 By this point, the exhaust is just screaming V8 to the world.
 Which, by the way, it does have the ‘active exhaust’ so you can make it quieter…if you choose to do so.
 Otherwise, it’s an incredible exhaust note to listen to.

 Steering response is good, as is the feedback through the wheel.
 This Mustang Bullitt was equipped with the MagneRide suspension, and as I said with the GTR350, it works.

 The Highland green color and minimalist clean looking interior give the car a classic class.
 It certainly didn’t look out of place when I was taking photos in front of the Wolley’s Classic Suits.
 In fact, an airline pilot came over to chat about that car.
 I asked him what he drove and his reply was an AMG Mercedes.
 Whilst the Bullitt isn’t a luxury car per se, my point here is that it does have class.